How To Start Using Orchid With OXTFeb 20, 2020

 Move your OXT and ETH to the new wallet you have set up.
 If you used Coinbase to earn or purchase your OXT and ETH, go into Coinbase and do a "send" to the Ethereum wallet's address.
 Moving both the OXT and ETH will cost a tiny amount of ETH in gas.
 You will need both in your wallet to create an Orchid account.

-Step Three: Create and fund an Orchid account
+Step Three: Fund your Orchid account

 Note: the Orchid account interface is the only way to add or remove funds from your Orchid account.
 Never send funds directly into the contract from your wallet -- they will be lost.